• Skip to primary navigation

 1. Diversify Your Investment Portfolio

-Multi-Family Syndications come with an additional tax benefit, similar to what you would find in personally owned rentals.
-Your holding income could potentially be Tax FREE through cost segregation!
+Multi-family real estate syndications come with an additional tax benefit, similar to what you would find in personally-owned rentals.
+Your holding income could potentially be Tax-FREE through cost segregation!
 The only taxes you would usually pay are upon the sale of the property at the end of the holding period, mainly due to capital gains.
-We always recommend talking to your tax advisor to discuss your personal tax liability.
+We always recommend discussing your tax liability with your tax advisor.

 1. Your Personal Assets Are Well Protected

-By definition Limited Liability means that the losses that owners (shareholders) of a business firm may incur are limited to the amount of capital invested by them in the business and do not extend to their personal assets.
-So for example if you invested $75,000 through a real estate syndication deal, your liability is limited only to that amount and your personal assets would not be at risk.
-Your biggest risk would be losing-out on the initial $75,000 that you invested and losses will not be transferable to any other assets.
+By definition, Limited Liability means that the losses that owners (shareholders) of a business firm may incur are limited to the amount of capital invested by them in the business.
+Risk does not extend to their personal assets.
+So for example, if you invested $75,000 through a real estate syndication deal, your liability is limited only to that amount and your personal assets would not be at risk.
+Your biggest risk would be losing out on the initial $75,000 that you invested and losses will not be transferable to any other assets.
+This is far different from owning residential real estate, which can involve much more funding to renovate than the original investment.

 1. Changing Lives For The Better

-The impact that you can make in the lives of many families is unlike any other in a “for profit business.”
-You have the privilege and honor of providing dozens or hundreds of families with safe, clean and worthy living facilities.
-By making notable improvements on the property you are elevating the standards of living for many families and positively impacting the extended neighborhood and community.
-The very nature of syndications is to find a property that has upside potential, that means that at the end of the holding period you have created better living facilities for those who are raising their families in them.
+The impact that you can make in the lives of many families is unlike any other in a “for-profit business.”
+You have the privilege and honor of providing dozens or hundreds of families with safe, clean, and worthy living facilities.
+By making notable improvements on the property you are elevating the living standards for many families.
+You are also improving the extended neighborhood and community.
+The very nature of syndications is to find a property that has upside potential.
+This means that at the end of the holding period you have created better living facilities for residents.

 Conclusion

-If you are debating between active and passive real estate investment, consider the above reasons why passive real estate is becoming the new road map to reaching financial independence.
-The passive investing path is a great way to diversify your portfolio and mitigate risks with the end result of positively impacting many others who live in your units.
+If you are debating between active and passive real estate investment, consider investing in real estate syndications.
+Passive real estate syndications are becoming the new road map to reaching financial independence.
+The passive investing path is a great way to diversify your portfolio and mitigate risks.
+The end result is a positive impact on yourself as well as many others who live in your units.

 About Wayne Courreges III